HTML has links - PDF has Authentication

 PDF365-175-060

-What clients are eligible to receive program loans from the low-income home rehabilitation revolving loan program?
+What clients are eligible to receive program loans from the low-income home rehabilitation grant program?

-(1) An authorized rehabilitation agency may provide a program loan to a person only if the agency determines that all of these eligibility criteria are met:
+(1) An authorized rehabilitation agency may provide a program grant to a person only if the agency determines that all of these eligibility criteria are met:

 (a) The person owns and occupies the home that will receive the rehabilitation services.

-(b) The income of the person is at or below two hundred percent of the federal poverty level, as adjusted for family size and as determined annually by the federal Department of Health and Human Services.
+(b) The income of the person is at or below 200 percent of the federal poverty level as determined annually by the federal Department of Health and Human Services, 80 percent of the area median income for the county in which the home receiving rehabilitation is located, or 60 percent of the state median income, whichever is greater, and as adjusted for household size.

 (c) The property is located in a rural area.